 A bit of good news was that my brother and his wife announced that they had got pregnant after 8 years of trying and several IVF treatments.
 Whilst I was incredibly happy for them I secretly hoped that it wouldn’t be the same for us.

 To find the cause of my irregular periods they did blood tests and ultrasounds.
 When no cause could be found they then did a hysteroscopy, where a small camera is pushed into the womb to check the womb lining.
 They found a small lump or polyp and this was removed.
 (And luckily this turned out to be benign)

 By the end of the next month I found out that I was pregnant.
 We were so delighted.
 And then absolutely terrified!

 Being Pregnant at 43

 My pregnancy was uneventful, thank goodness.
+Apart from a bit of food poisoning early on.
 I had minimal morning sickness.
 I was however worried about my weight.
 As you may have read, I have always had weight issues, but when I got pregnant I weighed over 15 stones.
 Not ideal.

 Thankfully it wasn’t made an issue of by the midwife nor the consultant obstetrician.
 My age worried them far more.
 I was amused when the midwife put in my notes that I was an ‘elderly primigravida’

 At 12 weeks I went public at work with the news.
 Most of my colleagues were delighted.
 But I was slightly bemused by some of my patient’s comments.
 “Was it planned?” was a regular question from some of my patients.
 I wondered why they said this.
 Was it because I am older?
 It did make me chuckle.

 However, I was less amused when I received a phone call from a hospital midwife around the 12 week mark discussing the increased risks of Down’s Syndrome.